salsita/jquery-viewable/README.md

 - **TODO** if element is hidden by a combination of 3D transforms
 - **TODO** if element if below a javascript-based scrollbar fold

-**Returns results only for the first element in query and can't be chained!**  Is made to be called repeate
+**Returns results only for the first element in query and can't be chained!**

 ## Options
 `$('#target').viewable({